Hangs and timeouts

 Timeouts

-To avoid hangs, cargo-mutants will kill the test suite after a timeout and continue to the next mutant.
+To avoid hangs, cargo-mutants will kill the build or test after a timeout and continue to the next mutant.

-The minimum of 20 seconds can be overriden by the
+The minimum of 20 seconds for the test timeout can be overridden by the

 environment variable, measured in seconds.